venkateshnalla94/Track-App/README.md

 1.yarn install <br >
 2.yarn start to start server <br >
 3.yarn android to start server in android emulator <br >
-4.yarn ios to start server in iOS simulator
+4.yarn ios to start server in iOS simulator <br >

+This app contains JWT authentication for Sign Up and SignIn process

 #You need to have expo to run the app